 How to Choose the Right Rear Fog Lights

-• Brightness: Check lumen rating; higher lumens mean better visibility in fog or snow.
+- Brightness: Check lumen rating; higher lumens mean better visibility in fog or snow.

-Safe Use of Rear Fog Lights
+How to Safely Use Rear Fog Lights

 Rear fog lights make your vehicle more noticeable to drivers behind you, reducing collision risks.
 However, misuse can create hazards instead of preventing them.